I’m Dr. Lauren Gould

 PROFESSIONAL EXPERIENCE

-Before that, I attended the University of St. Thomas in St. Paul, Minnesota for 4 years where I completed my Bachelor’s degree (BA) in Psychology and played NCAA Women’s Tennis.
+Before that, I attended the University of St. Thomas in St. Paul, Minnesota for 4 years where I completed my Bachelor’s (BA) in Psychology and played NCAA Women’s Tennis.

 SUPPORTIVE NEWSLETTER